kubernetes-sigs/kube-scheduler-simulator/docs/kube-apiserver.md

 ### Environment Variable
 The kube-apiserver is configured to expose on the port `KUBE_API_PORT` and on the network interface `KUBE_API_HOST`.

-If the two variables are not specified, a random port will be chosen under the localhost `127.0.0.1` .
+If the two variables are not specified, port `3131` will be used with the localhost `127.0.0.1` address.

 ### Server Creation